 Wildwoods

 Driving through the Wildwoods is like a blast from the past—you’ll see a bunch of retro-style motels and cool neon signs, some originally from the 50s.
 Besides the nostalgia, this is one of the few New Jersey beaches without a beach badge requirement, making it a popular spot.
 Wildwood runs 4.5 miles long and offers a jam-packed boardwalk with games, shops, dining, and Morey’s Piers, an amusement park and waterpark.
 Along the beach are places to boogie board, toss a volleyball, and even dedicated spots for dogs.
-Also, the boardwalk is a distance from the ocean, so be prepared for a walk, especially if you’ve got a lot of gear.
+Be prepared for a walk, though, since the boardwalk is far from the ocean.

 Ocean Avenue, Wildwood